Sathya-poojitha/employee-request--management-system-servicenow/README.md

 The following screenshots are included in the Screenshots folder:

 ### Module View
-Displays the modules created in the ServiceNow application.
+Modules created in the ServiceNow application

 File:
 module_view.JPEG